fbpx

 1. Choose a goal – even if you don’t have one.

-Even if you don’t have a specific goal at the moment, if you don’t have anything currently on your calendar that you’re working towards, setting a goal can be a really powerful and useful exercise.
+Even if you don’t have a specific goal at the moment, the act of setting a goal can be a really powerful and useful exercise.

 1. Get specific but don’t think about the how yet.